Please confirm that your company belongs to the better half of the private tech market, based on the following criteria:

 • Eligibility limited to later-stage, high-valuation companies

-• Requires trust in portfolio valuation and fund management
+• Requires trust in fund governance, portfolio construction, and valuation

 Tax-optimized forward structures